Elizabeth's Kitchen Diary

 • 1 nest medium egg noodles I used Sharwood

-• 1 tbsp sesame seeds toasted lightly
+• 1 tbsp toasted sesame seeds toasted lightly

 • 2 tsp toasted sesame oil